RemoShen/DLPro3/README.md

 ## How to Run

 1. Download and extract `TestDataSet` into the project root directory.
-2. Open `Remo_modify_Complete.ipynb` and run all cells in order to reproduce the experiments and visualizations.
+2. Open `final.ipynb` and run all cells in order to reproduce the experiments and visualizations.
 3. Generated adversarial samples will be saved in `Adversarial_Test_Set_1/2/3` folders automatically.

 ## Main Tasks